-9 Reduce the detection threshold to around 1.8 and minimum feature separation to around 0.01.
+9 Reduce the Detection Threshold to around 1.8 and the Minimum Feature Separation to around 0.01.

-The detection threshold determines how much contrast an image feature must display for it to be considered trackable.
-Feature separation determines how close tracking features can be to be considered unique.
+The Detection Threshold determines how much contrast an image feature must display for it to be considered trackable.
+Minimum Feature Separation determines how close tracking features can be to be considered unique.
 By lowering these two sliders, you should have a significant number of trackable features displayed in the viewer.

-The camera tracker uses an optical flow-based algorithm to follow pixels from frame to frame.
-You can further refine the tracking using a pattern recognition-based method similar to the normal tracker in Fusion: a planar tracker algorithm that works well when you have large areas of planar transformations in a shot.
+The Camera Tracker uses an optical flow-based algorithm to follow pixels from frame to frame.
+You can further refine the tracking using a pattern recognition-based method similar to the normal Tracker in Fusion: a planar tracker algorithm that works well when you have large areas of planar transformations in a shot.
 Or, you can continue using optical flow, which works well for a shot like this with very few crisscrossing objects or motion blur.

-10 Click the new track defaults disclosure arrow, and in the tracker menu, choose optical flow.
+10 Click the New Track Defaults disclosure arrow, and in the Tracker drop-down menu, choose Optical Flow.

-11 Click the auto track button to begin tracking.
+11 Click the Auto Track button to begin tracking.

-The camera tracker steps frame-by-frame, calculating the positions for all the tracking points.
+The Camera Tracker steps frame by frame, calculating the positions for all the tracking points.
 Obviously, the more tracking points you have created, the longer the process takes.
-When it gets to the end of the render range, the tracker moves backward frame-by-frame to refine the existing points.
+When it gets to the end of the render range, the Tracker moves backward frame by frame to refine the existing points.